Jawun Executive Secondments

 How to Apply for a Jawun Executive Secondment

-The program is co-ordinated on the behalf of the South Australian Government by the Office for the Public Sector.
+The program is co-ordinated on the behalf of the South Australian Government by the Office of the Commissioner for Public Sector Employment.
 Participation is through a selection process for one of the four rounds each year.

 This program is aimed at management and executive level, however employees at the ASO6 level and above may still apply.

 Please click here to access the Jawun Nomination Form 2018, which will help guide your application.